 If you’re a manufacturer looking for some serious 3D printing hardware, there are very few products that can keep up.
-Most don’t offer the speed or quality of printing that you’ll require, and those that do tend to be ultra-expensive.
-The real question is, though, do these high-end printers perform as well as they should?
+Most don’t offer the speed or quality of printing that you’ll need, and those that do tend to be ultra-expensive.
+The real question is do these high-end printers perform as well as they should?

 To answer this question, we’ll be examining the Carbon M1, a printer that claims to be able to match the quality of injection-molded prints while being much, much faster.
 We’ll be highlighting its strengths and weaknesses to see if it’s the right choice for you and your business.